babel/babel-loader/README.md

 See the `babel` [options](http://babeljs.io/docs/usage/options/).

-You can pass options to the loader by writting them as a [query string](https://github.com/webpack/loader-utils):
+You can pass options to the loader by writing them as a [query string](https://github.com/webpack/loader-utils):

   ```javascript
 module: {